alekssadowski95/FreeCAD-Beginner-Assistant/README.md

 This project is related to the FreeCAD-Tutorial-Generator and the FCViewer Platform and adds to the ecosystem of teaching resources for Beginner FreeCAD Users.

+Types of best practices:
+- ordner of operations
+- Prefered use of specific operations over other ones
+- Prefered parameters for operations

 Part Design best practices:
 - Follow the plane, sketch, feature workflow
 - only use one closed wire per sketch